jianjianhx/java-for-everyone/ch11/self-check.md

 24. What would happen if you omitted the call to `repaint` in the `moveRectangleBy` method?

     The moved rectangle won't be painted, and the rectangle will appear to be stationary until the frame is repainted for an external reason.

+## 11.6 Mouse Events

+25. Why was the `moveRectangleBy` method in `RectangleComponent2` replaced with a `moveRectangleTo` method?

+    Because you know the current mouse position, not the amount by which the mouse has moved.

+26. Why must the `MousePressListener` class supply five method?

+    It implements the `MouseListener` interface, which has five methods.

+27. How could you change the behavior of the program so that a new rectangle is added whenever the mouse is clicked?

+    The `RectangleComponent2` class need to keep track of the locations of multiple rectangles.
+It can do that with an array list of `Point` or `Rectangle` objects.
+The `paintComponent` method needs to draw them all.
+Replace the `moveRectangleTo` method with an `addRectangleAt` method that adds a rectangle at a given `x, y` position.